krestfield/docs/certdog/migrate_ca_software_keys_to_certdog.md

 -keyStoreId 6131fe2fb6b0c54c13c59935
 ```

-You can also specify the following attributes at this point or they can be set later via the UI
+You can also specify the following attributes at this point, or they can be set later via the UI

 * -cdps
   * An array of CRL Distribution Points.